As a Church School we are committed to our Christian ethos. We aim to follow in the footsteps of Jesus through our St

-- For every 100 smiley faces, a different prize will be awarded along with the certificate.
+- For every 100 stickers, a different prize will be awarded along with the certificate.

-Children can also use smiley faces as currency to ‘buy’ items of stationery from the school shop.
+Children can also use stickers as currency to ‘buy’ items of stationery from the school shop.

 Stickers are intended to help staff focus on positive rather than negative behaviour e.g. if a child is continuing to stay on task when a partner is trying to distract him, staff may choose to reward the child on task rather than apply a sanction to the child who is not.

 To be awarded for a particular subject / theme in Friday assembly – up to 2 children chosen.

 An additional ‘star of the week’ should be presented under a theme chosen by the teacher/teaching assistant.

-Children are awarded a certificate and their names displayed in the hall.
+Children are awarded a certificate and their photograph displayed in the hall.